JRMILLZ/JRMILLZ/README.md

 experience with sql/python for data analysis into BI tools and working with large datasets.

-Also familiar with c++/javascript/css/html but dont use as much as i used to in high school.
+Also familiar with c++/javascript/css/html but dont use as much as i use to in high school.

 <!---